Radzymin: Marecka Kolej Dojazdowa

 The Marecka Kolej Dojazdowa (Marki Commuter Railway) was a narrow gauge railway in Poland connecting Warsaw with Marki and Radzymin active from 1896 to 1974.

 Sports

 The local football club founded in 1923 is Mazur Radzymin.
 It competes in the lower leagues, and is currently co-funded by one of its players, rapper Quebonafide.
 In 2025, Mazur signed former Poland internationals Jakub Rzeźniczak and Grzegorz Krychowiak.

+Transport

+Radzymin has a station on the Warsaw Northern Bypass Railway Line which runs from Tłuszcz to Legionowo.